svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

 ### For contributing a change that addresses an existing open issue that already has a PR <a name="issue-with-pr"></a>

 **Instead of changing the branch-field of a Trac ticket:**
-  - Find the id `PULL_REQUEST_ID` of the pull request you want to contribute to.
+  - Find the id `PULL-REQUEST-ID` of the pull request you want to contribute to.
 This is the sequence of digits right after the pull request's title.
   - Pull the branch of the PR to a new local branch using
     ```
-    git fetch origin pull/PULL_REQUEST_ID/head:BRANCH-NAME
+    git fetch origin pull/PULL-REQUEST-ID/head:BRANCH-NAME
     git checkout BRANCH-NAME
     ```
     where `BRANCH-NAME` will be the name of your local branch.